 Preparations for installation of Apache2 web server on Debian 10

-For our tutorial on ‘How to Install Apache2 on Debian 10’ following prerequisites will be needed.
+However, for our tutorial on ‘How to Install Apache2 on Debian 10’ following prerequisites will be needed.

 Create a non-root user with sudo privilege

-Now, to create non-root user run the following commands in the terminal window in the given order.
+Furthermore, to create non-root user run the following commands in the terminal window in the given order.